mikelmaron/atlas-nethope-workshop/README.md

 Day 2:
 - Set up & configure the Flyaway kit
-- Load and process raster & vector data into tilesets
+- Load and process raster data into tilesets
 - Consume a published aerial imagery style from Atlas in JOSM
+- Convert raster imagery into tilesets

 ### Prerequisites